About the Championships

 Para Sports and Kobe

-The FESPIC Games (formerly the Far East and South Pacific Games Federation for the Disabled) is an international general competition other than the Paralympics in which Japan has participated.
-This tournament was proposed and realized by Dr. Yutaka Nakamura, who is called the "father of the Japanese Paralympics", to improve the welfare of people with disabilities in Asia and the South Pacific through sports.
-Starting with (Oita / Beppu) and ending at the 9th Games in 2006 (Kuala Lumpur, Malaysia), the event was held with the aim of promoting parasports in the Asia-South Pacific Ocean.
-Its philosophy and achievements are now being carried over to the Asian Para Games.
-In 1989, the 5th tournament was held in Kobe, which led to the establishment of parasports clubs such as swimming, wheelchair tennis, and para table tennis, and the Japanese women's wheelchair basketball championship continued.
-Its legacy is connected to the present, such as being done.
+Other than the Paralympic Games, Japan has participated in the Fespic Games (former Far East and South Pacific Games Federation for the Disabled).
+Dr. Yutaka Nakamura, who is known as the “father of the Japanese Paralympic Games,” proposed and realized this event to improve the welfare of people with disabilities in Asia and the South Pacific through sports.
+Oita and Beppu), the event was held until the 9th tournament in 2006 (Kuala Lumpur, Malaysia) with the aim of promoting parasports in the Asia-South Pacific.
+Its philosophy and achievements have been passed down to the present day as the Asian Para Games.
+In 1989, the 5th tournament was held in Kobe, which triggered the establishment of para sports clubs such as swimming, wheelchair tennis, and para table tennis in Kobe, and the Japanese women's wheelchair basketball championship continued. and its legacy continues today.

-Kobe 2022 marks the milestone 10th edition of the World Para Athletics Championships, and will also mark the first time the Championships are held in East Asia.
+This is the 11th edition of the World Para Athletics Championships, and the first to be held in East Asia (domestic).

-English name: Kobe 2022 World Para Athletics Championships
+English name: Kobe 2024 Para Athletics World Championships

 Kobe Universiade Memorial Stadium